Introduction to Angular

 To use these tools, first of all, we need to install NodeJS.
 Installer files for a node can be downloaded from the official website of node:

 As per your operating system you can download the relevant version and install it on your local machine.
-Once the node is installed, successful installation and version of node can be verified by opening command prompt and using/typing these command on the command-line interface:
+Once the node is installed, successful installation and version of node can be verified by opening a command prompt and using/typing these command on the command-line interface:

 Installation of a node automatically installs npm (node package manager) on a machine.
 As shown in the screenshot above, after typing node –v and hitting enter, we can see v10.16.0, this is node version installed on our local machine.
 In the same way, we can use command npm –v to check the installed version of npm on our machine.